 Since it appears that the Department has developed proposed rules.
 The proposed rules can be found here, and involve issues such as the cultivation of hemp and hemp extract.
 The FAQ on the Department’s website indicates that individuals are not yet permitted to plant hemp and that an announcement will be made as to when applications will be accepted.

 The Pilot Program in Action

 Although the rules are still proposed rules, the University of Florida has received approval from the University’s Board of Trustees.
 The approval is for the development of hemp management and cropping systems that could be beneficial for the state.
-The announcement explains that there are many uses for industrial hemp, such as for fiber, building material, pain relief, forages, and more Further, the report distinguishes between hemp and marijuana – marijuana contains under 0.3% THC per dry weight.
+The announcement explains that there are many uses for industrial hemp, such as for fiber, building material, pain relief, forages, and more.
+Further, the report distinguishes between hemp and marijuana – hemp contains under 0.3% THC per dry weight.
 In addition to studying the applications of hemp, the study will also look at its risk, such as the plant’s potential as an invasive threat.

 Given that the regulations concerning hemp in Florida are in the proposed stage, individuals may want to stay abreast of the progress.
 The state is currently holding a public comment period, which will end on October 31, 2019.
 The information concerning the public comment period is available here.

 Though this guide was created as a resource and all attempts were made to ensure accuracy, readers are responsible for making sure that they follow all relevant local, state, and federal laws.

 Disclaimer: This is not legal advice or guidance.
 But simply general information.
 It is best to stay abreast of federal law and the law in one’s state and individuals are responsible for their own decisions concerning CBD and marijuana.